location of Roanoke Colony on White-De Bry Map of Virginia,

 Source: Brenau University, The Dare Stones

-In Virginia, only a few of the early English colonists married Native Americans.
 The most notable interracial marriage was John Rolfe and Pocahontas in 1614.
 While sexual relations between the colonists and the Algonquians may have occurred often outside of marrige, and the English permitted the Indians to enter the colonial houses freely until the uprising in 1622, formal acceptance of Native Americans into colonial Virginia society was extremely rare.
 A "population pyramid" displaying age and gender for the early colony would not resemble the culture in England, and the absence of women may explain why some colonists returned to England as soon as they had a chance.

 The gender imbalance of the colony indicates that the investors who financed colonization of Virginia did not intend to establish an agricultural community initially.
-Jamestown was planned to be an outpost of men.
+Jamestown was planned to be an outpost of male workers.
 Until the recognition that farming was the path to wealth in Virginia, the London Company did not try to create a parallel society to England on the other side of the Atlantic Ocean.

 romantic imagery surrounding Virginia Dare is unconstrained by the few facts documenting her life